Patrick Anthony Porteous: Normandy

+Subsequently, the commandos from the 1st Special Service Brigade advanced inland from the invasion beaches to relieve the 6th Airborne Division at the Orne bridgehead.
+The 1st Special Service Brigade, which temporarily came under the command of the paratroop division, was holding villages to the north and north-east of Drop Zone N. As part of the Battle of Bréville, Captain Porteous led D Troop in a charge against infiltrating German infantry, even though outnumbered by at least two to one, killing some and routing the rest.
+In October 1944 he returned to the Royal Artillery and saw further action with 1st Airlanding Light Regiment.

-Later career
+Post-war career

-In spite of severe wounds, Porteous went on to make a full recovery and had a distinguished military career in Palestine, Germany and Singapore.
-Following the war he was confirmed in the rank of captain, promoted to major in 1950, lieutenant colonel on 1 May 1959, and rose to the rank of colonel before he retired in 1970.
+Following the war he was confirmed in the rank of captain.
+Porteous went on to have a distinguished military career in Palestine, Germany and Singapore.
+He was promoted to major in 1950, lieutenant colonel on 1 May 1959, and rose to the rank of colonel before he retired in 1970.
 Half a century after the events, Colonel Porteous criticized Louis Mountbatten's notion that valuable lessons were learned at Dieppe, "Absolute nonsense.
 We could have learned as much in Weymouth Bay".
-He had the honour of being in the leading car at the late Queen Mother's 100th Birthday Parade, before his death in October 2000, aged 82.
+He had the honour of being in the leading car at the Queen Mother's 100th Birthday Parade, before his death in October 2000, aged 82.